[Linux 101] The Terminal: Don’t Be Afraid of the Dark

 Relative vs. Absolute Path

-Using dots (. or ..) works within your house.
-But what if you are at a friend’s house?
-You can get out of their restroom (..), but you won’t find user123_room there.
+Using dots (. or ..) works within your house or close to your current position.
+But what if you are at a friend’s house or far way from your room?
+You can get out of your friend’s restroom (..), but you won’t find your room (user123_room) there.

 In that case, you need an Absolute Path (Full address).